jamesnathanhansen/BSc-Eng-Mechatronics-Undergraduate-Thesis/README.md

 The folder labelled Pendulum contains code for the simulation of the motion and implementation of the KF and EKF for the linear and nonlinear pendulum tracking problem.

-The folder lablled background contains a poster summarizing the thesis and the thesis itself.